legetz/salesforce-dev-arch/README.md

 You can safely run installer multiple times.
 This is handy when for example Salesforce releases newer `sfdx` CLI versions.

-## Pre-requirement
+## Pre-requirements

-Script will work in any Arch-based distro which has `pacman` package manager available.
+Script will work in any Arch-based distro which has following setted up:
+- `pacman` package manager
+- `git` version control

 A) Option for Arch Linux gurus